On the Construction of Simply Connected Solvable Lie Groups: Introduction

+The second step is given in Section \StRef{movf} where we return to the problem of finding a map $\rho:M \to G$ satisfying \EqRef{MF1} when $G$ is solvable and $M$ is simply connected.
+Again this can be done using only quadrature and the matrix exponential as shown in Theorem \StRef{CMF}.

-Our final result in Section \StRef{Lie3G} takes a simply connected any simply connected solvable Lie group $G$ and uses Lie's third theorem from Section \StRef{SLieT} to construct on $G\times G$ a set of $n$ one forms $\omega^i$ satisfying equations \EqRef{FSE} with the property that the map $\rho:G\times G \to G$ in Theorem \StRef{CMF} is in fact the multiplication map (Theorem \StRef{L3M}).
-This gives an algorithm that produces the global multiplication map $\mu:G \times G \to G$ for any $n$-dimensional simply connected solvable Lie group using at most $n$ quadratures and products of matrix exponentials.
+The last step is given in Section \StRef{multmap} where solve the problem of finding the multiplication map $\mu$ for the simply connected solvable Lie group $G$, whose existence in guaranteed from step one.
+We construct (algebraically) a set of $n$ $1$-forms $\omega^i$ on $G\times G$ which satisfy equations \EqRef{FSE} with the property that the map $\rho:G\times G \to G$ from Theorem \StRef{CMF} in Section \StRef{movf} is the multiplication map (Theorem \StRef{L3M}).
+This gives an algorithm that produces the global multiplication map $\mu:G \times G \to G$ for any $n$-dimensional simply connected solvable Lie group $G$ using $n$ quadratures and the product of matrix exponentials.